zumasys/docs/site/jbase/howto/create-terminal-definitions-for-jbase/terminfo-usage/README.md

 ## Config_EMULATE

 This file on jBASE provides the definitions for the different emulations that are supported by jBASE.
 In particular it defines the relationship between the values passed to the @() function and the effect that this returns.
 For example the default entry shows '@(-1) = clear_screen'.
-This shows that if you code "PRINT @(-1)" in your application then this will cause the screen to be cleared using the jBASE terminal capability 'clear_screen'.
+This shows that if you code "CRT @(-1)" in your application then this will cause the screen to be cleared using the jBASE terminal capability 'clear_screen'.

 In the rest of this documentation we have avoided the use of the @(-nn) function calls.

 This is because the value of the passed parameter varies considerably between different supported emulations.
 Instead we use the jBASE name to describe the capability.

-If you look at file /usr/jbc/config/Config_EMULATE you will see these translations.
+If you look at the /opt/jbase/CurrentVersion/config/Config_EMULATE file, you will see these translations.

 For example if later on we refer to the jBASE name of 'printer_on', you will see that in the default emulation this is the equivalent of using @(-17) in your application.

 Two tables now follow.